nehahgs/Git_Commands/README.md

 ## Git Push
-git push -u origin master
+git push -u origin master    (for the first time, when publishing code to remote repo) git push      (can be used later)